Abuseware/argonctl/README.md

 ```

 ## Batteries not included
-Currently, the cooling control is very simple, with plans to add thresholds and delays.
+Currently, cooling control is very simple; decisions are made based on differences in averaged samples.
+The algorithm prefers a rapid increase in speed and a slowed-down deceleration.

 There is no possibility to program the IR receiver, OLED extension, or DAC.
 The temperature is read only from the Pi itself,